mbabynames search ✿

 Victoria Katherine

-"noble and strong" (Victoria) meets "pure" (Katherine).
+"victory" (Victoria) meets "pure" (Katherine).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 3 syllables, creating a balanced, symmetrical sound.

 Victoria Emily